shahbaz-kamal/wildlife-conservation-monitoring/readme.md

 # Q1) What is PostgreSQL?

-PostgreSQL (often called Postgres) is a powerful, open-source object-relational database system known for its reliability, scalability, and advanced features.
+**Answer:**PostgreSQL (often called Postgres) is a powerful, open-source object-relational database system known for its reliability, scalability, and advanced features.
 Unlike simpler databases, PostgreSQL supports complex queries, large-scale data operations, and even non-relational data formats like JSON, making it a favorite for modern applications.

 Originally developed in 1986 at UC Berkeley, PostgreSQL has grown into one of the most trusted database systems in the world.
 It's fully ACID-compliant (ensuring data integrity), supports multi-version concurrency control (MVCC), and is highly extensible—allowing developers to add custom functions, data types, and even programming languages like Python and JavaScript directly into the database.